samsquire/ideas4/README.md

 I propose a virtual machine that allows the matching up of variations to other variations and allows code to be applied to them.

+# 220. One status line coding IDE

+Scope determines what you can do, so why not display that at all time?
+And have the last line of code take one line?

+# 221. Derisk,

+Most startups and businesses fail.
+Most software engineering projects fail.

+The problem is the circular dependency between **product**, **revenue**, **funding** and **workers**.

 # incomplete ideas